OndraM/ci-detector/README.md

 ## Why

 This library is useful if you need to detect whether some CLI script/tool is running in an automated environment (on a CI server).
-Based on that, your script may behave differently (for example hide some information which relevant only for a real person - like status bar, etc.).
+Based on that, your script may behave differently.
+For example, it could hide some information which relevant only for a real person - like a progress bar.

-Plus, you may want to detect some information about the current build: build ID, git commit, branch etc.
+Additionally, you may want to detect some information about the current build: build ID, git commit, branch etc.
 For example, if you'd like to record these values to log, publish them to Slack, etc.

 ## How